 Sify Technologies (Singapore) Pte.
 Ltd and Sify Technologies North America Corporation are our wholly owned subsidiaries.
-During the financial year 2014-15, wholly owned subsidiary, Pace Info Com Park Private Limited was merged with and into Sify Technologies Limited.

-The address of our principal executive office is Tidel Park, 2nd Floor, 4, Rajiv Gandhi Salai, Taramani, Chennai 600 113 India, and our telephone number is 91-44-2254-0770, 91-44-2254-0770.
-Our agent for Investors Relations in the United States is Grayling Global, phone +1-646-284-9400, +1-646-284-9400.
+The address of our principal executive office is Tidel Park, 2nd Floor, 4, Rajiv Gandhi Salai, Taramani, Chennai 600 113 India, and our telephone number is 91-44-2254-0770.
+Our agent for Investors Relations in the United States is Grayling Global, 101 Avenue of the Americas, 14th Floor, NY 10013, United States, phone +1-646-284-9400.
 Our website address is www.corporate.sify.com and the information contained in our website does not constitute a part of this Annual Report.